RealM0F/web-custom-calculator/README.md

 ## Description

-This calculator implements a function I've written for another project - calculating your Level given your total earned XP.
+This calculator implements a function I've written for another project - calculating your Level given your total earned XP and an optional multiplier

 ## Assignment Description
 This is an open-ended assignment for you to practice the skills you've learned so far in order to make a custom calculator application.